 The global problem of premature birth

-In 2012, a report about the global toll of preterm birth, Born Too Soon: The Global Action Report on Preterm Birth, was published by the March of Dimes Foundation, The Partnership for Maternal, Newborn & Child Health, Save the Children, and the World Health Organization, represents almost 50 United Nations agencies, universities, and organizations.
+A report about the global toll of premature birth, Born Too Soon: The Global Action Report on Preterm Birth, published in 2012 by the March of Dimes Foundation, The Partnership for Maternal, Newborn & Child Health, Save the Children, and the World Health Organization, represents almost 50 United Nations agencies, universities, and organizations.
 It contains the first-ever estimates of preterm birth rates by country.

-Born Too Soon finds that 15 million babies worldwide are born preterm each year, and more than 1 million die due to preterm complications.
-Of these babies, the report notes, three-quarters could be saved if current cost-effective interventions were made available to all.
-The report ranks the U.S. 131st in the world in terms of its preterm birth rate of 12.0 per 100 live births, almost tied with Somalia, Thailand, and Turkey.
-Each year, about 380,000 babies are born too soon in the U.S.
+Born Too Soon found that 15 million babies worldwide are born prematurely each year, and more than 1 million die due to complications from premature birth.
+Of these babies, the report notes, 75 percent could be saved if current cost-effective interventions were made available to all.
+The report ranked the United States 131st in the world in terms of its preterm birth rate.
+About in 1 in 10 babies is born too soon in the U.S. each year.

 This problem is truly global, affecting families everywhere.
-Although the vast majority of preterm births and related deaths occur in lower income countries, families in high-income nations are also at risk of having a baby born preterm.
+Although the vast majority of premature births and related deaths occur in lower income countries, families in high-income nations are also at risk of having a baby born prematurely.

-Preterm birth (birth before 37 weeks gestation) is the leading cause of newborn death in the U.S. Babies who survive an early birth often have breathing problems, cerebral palsy, intellectual disabilities, and other lifelong problems.
-Even babies born just a few weeks early have higher rates of hospitalization and illness than full-term infants.
-In addition to the human costs, preterm birth also has high economic costs: more than $26 billion annually, according to the Institute of Medicine.
+Premature birth (birth before 37 weeks of pregnancy) is the leading cause of newborn death in the United States.
+Babies who survive an early birth often have breathing problems, cerebral palsy, intellectual disabilities and other lifelong problems.
+Even babies born just a few weeks early have higher rates of hospitalization and illness than full-term babies.
+In addition to the human costs, premature birth also has high economic costs: more than $26 billion annually, according to the Institute of Medicine.

 Born Too Soon and an interactive map showing the preterm birth rates in the 184 countries in the report are available online at marchofdimes.org/borntoosoon.